 If you are planning to travel outside of the UK after the completion of your course and graduation ceremony you may encounter problems when re-entering the UK, even if your Student Visa is still valid.
 If you are re-entering the UK and your main purpose for being in the UK has finished, it is at the discretion of the immigration official as to whether to allow re-entry.
 The closer the date of re-entry to your Student Visa expiry date, the more likely it is that you will encounter difficulties.

-If you are re-entering the UK and you wish to apply for a Tier 1 or Tier 2 visa category it is advised that you carry some form of documentation to evidence your intentions (such as a letter confirming a job interview, or evidence of an application to the Innovation Start up programme etc).
-There have been cases where students have still been refused re-entry, so if you wish to avoid taking the risk it is advised that you either avoid travelling outside of the UK, or make preparations to apply for Tier 1 or Tier 2 leave in your home country (if the immigration rules permit this).
+If you are re-entering the UK and you wish to apply for a via a different visa route it is advised that you carry some form of documentation to evidence your intentions (such as a letter confirming a job interview, or evidence of an application to the Innovation Startup programme etc).
+There have been cases where students have still been refused re-entry, so if you wish to avoid taking the risk it is advised that you either avoid travelling outside of the UK, or make preparations to apply before you leave in your home country (if the immigration rules permit this).

 If you have any concerns in relation to the above please contact Student Support for further advice.